ErickSumUp/svircuit-ui/README.md

 # Install dependencies

-    yarn
+    pnpm install

 # How to run histoire (interface to explore components)

-    yarn story:dev
+    pnpm run story:dev

-# You can then see the components in
+# You can then (probably) see the components in

     http://localhost:6006